LearnersGuild/talent/architecture-design.md

 Public holds all of the public files within the app, such as images and stylesheets.
 It also contains the build within bundle.js, complimentary of Webpack.

-The build directory, dist/, is created by Babel.
+The build directory, dist, is created by Babel.
 It's purpose is to compile ES6 and JSX syntax down to ES5 syntax.
-The .babelrc file tells it to do this.
+The .babelrc file is what configures Babel to compile down into ES5 syntax.

 ### src
 Src contains the client and the server directories, which reflect the front end and the back end respectively.